-I cannot stress to you enough how important that is.
-It makes all the difference in the world to the way in which we speak to non-Christians about finding faith.
-There is a splendid example of it in Rebecca Manley Pippert's book, Out of the Saltshaker (IVP).
+There is a splendid example of this in Rebecca Manley Pippert's book, Out of the Saltshaker (IVP).
 She tells the story of Sue.
 Sue was a very bright student, but an agnostic.
 She was interested in Christianity but had many intellectual questions about faith.
 So she came to Rebecca and told her 'I'm plagued with doubts.
 I can't pray to receive Christ because it would be dishonest.
 What should I do?'
 So Rebecca advised her, 'Tell God, or the four walls if that's what you think you are speaking to, that you want to find out if Jesus is truly God, and that if you could feel more certain you would follow him.
 Then begin to read the gospels, every day.
 Each day as you read, something will probably hit you and make sense.
 Whatever that is, do it as soon as you can.'